 - projector and speaker (or laptop/tablet)

 - 2. blank paper for each participant

 - 3. pen for each participant

-- 4. buckets for each participant
+- 4. Saint stories

-- 5. scissors

 "Let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge His name."
 And help us to, "not neglect to do good and to share what we have, for such sacrifices are pleasing to God."